ziga-vaupotic/ziga-vaupotic.github.io/_pages/cv.md

 Skills
 ------
-- Good knowledge and at least 5 year professional experience in C++
+- Good knowledge and at least 5 years professional experience in C++
 - Familiar with web technologies (HTML, CSS, JS, jQuery, Bootstrap, PHP, SQL)
 - Familiar with ASM and reverse engineering
 - Good with linux